joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 ## Usage

 ### Web Interface

+Service endpoint will be available at the output `ApiUrl` and additionally at the preassigned DNS entry if provided.

 1. **Choose the deck type**: Select Full Deck, Major Arcana only, or Minor Arcana only.
 2. **Select reversed cards option**: Decide whether to include reversed cards.